While there are four Jurassic sequels on the horizon, fans may soon be forced to say goodbye to Jurassic Park all over again in the coming years.

 Related: New Jurassic Park Theme Park Experience To Replace ALL Universal Attractions

-All we see is the Visitor Center, which has been partly reclaimed by the jungle, so it’s hard to tell what happened to the rest of the park — which spanned the entire island.
+All we really see is the Visitor Center, which has been mostly reclaimed by jungle, so it’s hard to tell what happened to the rest of the park — which once spanned the entire island.

-Either way, by 2018 – the year Jurassic World: Fallen Kingdom is set – it doesn’t matter, because a volcanic eruption destroys most of the island anyway, obliterating both Jurassic Park and Jurassic World and killing every dinosaur who wasn’t taken to the mainland.
+Either way, by 2018 – the year Jurassic World: Fallen Kingdom is set – it doesn’t matter, because a volcanic eruption destroys most of the island, obliterating both Jurassic Park and Jurassic World and killing all the dinosaurs, except those taken to the mainland in the film.

-This decision was likely inspired by the original ending to Michael Crichton’s best-seller “Jurassic Park”, upon which Steven Spielberg’s 1993 film is based, which tells us that the theme park – recently abandoned by InGen – is destroyed by the Costa Rican Air Force.
+The decision to destroy Nublar was likely inspired by the original ending to Michael Crichton’s best-seller “Jurassic Park” (on which Steven Spielberg’s 1993 film is based), which tells us that the theme park – recently abandoned by InGen – is destroyed by the Costa Rican Air Force.

-The upcoming first-person action-adventure video game “Jurassic Park: Survival” (TBA) takes place 24 hours after the events of Jurassic Park (1993), and it’s shaping up to be an authentic experience for fans, one that will immerse them in the world of the 1993 film.
+The upcoming first-person action-adventure video game “Jurassic Park: Survival” (TBA) takes place 24 hours after the events of the original Jurassic Park, and it’s shaping up to be an authentic experience for fans, one that will immerse them in the world of the 1993 film.

 Watch the trailer for “Jurassic Park: Survival” below, per Jurassic World YouTube: